Specialist Community Public Health Nursing (Health Visiting) (MSc) Part-time

 - Why you feel you should be given a place on the programme.

-Application deadline: 30th April 2017.
+Application deadline: End of July of each academic year.
 Your application will be considered after this date but it may be for a later intake.

 The Postgraduate Diploma course is divided into four modules that are credit rated.
 Each taught module offers 30 credits and all must be successfully completed in order for students to have their name included on the third part of the professional register as a Specialist Community Public Health Nurse.